wp-plugins/social-linkz/readme.txt

 = 1.7.0 =
 * NEW : Support for QR code / shortcode
+* NEW: Add Banners to improve the look

 = 1.6.0 -&gt; 1.6.2 =
 * BUG : Some plugin do not work correctly during the printing as the $post was not set correctly